Statement on under soil heating

 If you live outside the UK & Ireland, St Mirren TV is your way to watch Paisley’s top football side live in action each and every home match day.

-This service, which is delivered by media students from the University of the West of Scotland, will cover all of St Mirren’s home games in the Ladbrokes Championship.
+This service, which is delivered by media students from the University of the West of Scotland, will cover all of St Mirren’s home games.

 If you want to tune in here is the info you will need:

-St Mirren v Falkirk
+St Mirren v Spartans

 Venue: Paisley 2021 Stadium, Paisley